bible-technology/scripture-burrito/docs/avocado/blue/metadata_type.rst

 * gloss (a retelling of Scripture that abbreviates, augments and/or reorganized the content, but in a way that can still be mapped to scripture)

-* paraScriptural (non-scriptural content that maps onto scripture via a versification scheme)
+* parascriptural (non-scriptural content that maps onto scripture via a versification scheme)

 * peripheral (non-scriptural content that may be useful within the Bible ecosystem, but which does not map onto scripture via a versification scheme)